screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 You can subscribe to external repositories so builds are triggered in your pipeline whenever there are changes in those external repositories.
 You can configure your pipeline to subscribe to webhook notifications for events such as `~pr`, `~commit`, `~tag` and `~release`.
 Each job needs to be independently configured to respond to the subscribed event(s).

 ### Example
 In the following example, we can add repositories to subscribe to in the `scmUrls` sections of the `subscribe` object.
-Then we need to specify the events to subscribing to, which are `~commit` and `~pr` in this example.
+Then we need to specify the events to subscribe to, which are `~commit` and `~pr` in this example.
 Note that webhooks are automatically registered to the repositories at the time of pipeline creation.

 ```
 shared: